 Parliamentary questions can be an important way to both get official information and data on police practices, and publicize the problem.
 Developing relationships with parliamentarians can be critical to such efforts.
 Activists in Spain faced the challenge of having no published data on stops and searches.
 They submitted parliamentary questions through friendly MPs to obtain data to show the existence of profiling.
+The answers provided by the Ministry We obtained data due to a great collaboration with very nice MPs.
+A parliament is always very diverse, so you can always find the right persons.
+We tend to approach MPs from small parties sympathetic to our issues, but that are too busy to do the work themselves so they would just copy and paste from the materials we provided."

-The answers provided by the Ministry of the Interior to the questions asked demonstrated that the state police did over eight million stops a year and provided a breakdown of the nationalities of those stopped.
+of the Interior to the questions asked demonstrated that the state police did over eight million stops a year and provided a breakdown of the nationalities of those stopped.
 This demonstrated an alarming rate of stops compared to other countries.
 Even without ethnic data, activists were able to calculate disproportionality based on nationality and show that stop rates of people from African countries were the highest, followed by those from Latin-American countries-with much lower rates for those from European countries.
 This allowed activists to make the case to the authorities that ethnic profiling was a problem.